fuzzyVineStone/ECS/README.md

 # ECS

-Simple entity component system in written in Lua.
-The system should be easy to use and the framework is Love2D.
+Simple entity component system written in Lua using love2D for framework.
+The system should be easy to use.

 ## Usage